◷ Reading Time: 16 minutes

 - the car model is not on the list of “High Theft Probability Auto”

 (The “High Theft Probability Auto” list is maintained by Risk Management and provided as input to the eligibility rating process.
-This list to be retrieved from Database e.g. MS SQL SERVER)
+This list is retrieved from a Database e.g. MS SQL SERVER)

 Potential Occupant Injury Category